guneet19/opengate/docs/source/user_guide/user_guide_physics.md

 Method 2 can be used when a user wants to use OptiGAN in a file outside their main simulation file.
 In this case, the `root_file_path` must be set to the path of the root file obtained from the simulation.

-### Working of OptiGAN Module in Gate 10
+### Workflow of OptiGAN Module in Gate 10

 ![](../figures/optigan_working.png)

-OptiGAN requires two pieces of input information: the position of electron emission and the number of optical photons emitted.
+OptiGAN requires two pieces of input information: the position of gamma interaction interaction in the crystal and the number of optical photons emitted.
 This information is automatically parsed from the root files when users utilize OptiGAN.

-- Position of electron emission: This refers to the coordinate information of electrons that generate optical photons in a standard simulation.
+- Position of gamma interaction: This refers to the coordinate information of electrons that generate optical photons in a standard simulation.

 - Number of optical photons emitted: This indicates the total number of optical photons emitted per gamma event.